worldline/observability-workshop/docs/workshop.md

       - source_labels: [__meta_eureka_app_instance_metadata_metrics_path]
         target_label: __metrics_path__
 ```
-1. We plugged Prometheus to Eureka to explore all the metrics of the underlying systems
+1. We plugged Prometheus to our Eureka `discovery-server` to explore all the metrics of the underlying systems
-2. To pinpoint what is the service and its metric, and set up the final metric which will be stored into Prometheus, we sat up this matching.
+2. Configuration allows additional operations, such as relabelling the final metric before storing it into Prometehus

+You can have an overview of all the scraped applications on the Prometheus dashboard:

+* Go to ``http://localhost:9090`` if you started the stack locally, or use the link provided by GitPod in the `PORTS` view for port `9090`,
+* Click on `Status` > `Targets`,
+* Explore the different services discovered in the ``eureka-discovery`` section.

 ### Let's explore the metrics